RV Petrel

-Philanthropy
+RV Petrel, or R/V Petrel (IMO: 9268629, MMSI: 235102789), is a 76.45 m research vessel sailing under the UK flag and owned by the United States Navy and once owned by Microsoft co-founder Paul Allen.
+The ship is named after the petrel, a sea bird.
+The ship was completed by Brattvaag Skipsverft, Norway in 2003 as the deepwater offshore inspection vessel Seaway Petrel for service with Stolt Offshore.
+She was later renamed Acergy Petrel, then Seven Petrel with Subsea 7.

+In 2016, the ship was purchased by Allen, renamed Petrel and converted for deep-submergence research and archeology.
+Over two dozen wrecks were explored and recorded between 2017 and 2020, when the ship was laid up.
+In October 2022, she was purchased by the United States Navy's Naval Facilities Engineering Systems Command, for operation under Oceaneering International management.

+Paul Allen's explorations

-The primary mission of the ship, which is fully funded by Allen's estate, is to explore historically significant wrecks at challenging depths and conditions.
-A precondition set by Allen is for discovered wrecks to be respected as war graves and their locations kept secret, but known to only national governments and museums.
+Prior to 2020, the primary mission of the ship, which was fully funded by Allen's estate, was to explore historically significant wrecks at challenging depths and conditions.
+A precondition set by Allen was for discovered wrecks to be respected as war graves and their locations kept secret, known to only national governments and museums.
 In the PBS documentary USS Indianapolis Live from the Deep, Allen said, "We've done a number of these explorations to try to find sunken warships.
-We try to do these both as really exciting examples of underwater archaeology and as tributes to the brave men [who] went down on these ships."
-Petrel, while at dock, sometimes conducts walking tours and serves as an educational platform for students and children.
-Petrel's other mission profile includes hosting scientific projects under Allen's mother company, Vulcan Inc.
+We try to do these both as really exciting examples of underwater archaeology and as tributes to the brave men [who] went down on these ships".
+Petrel's other mission profile included hosting scientific projects under Allen's mother company, Vulcan Inc.

-Collaborative work

-RV Petrel coordinates all its exploration with different organizations around the world.
-For United States Navy wrecks, Petrel collaborates with the Naval History and Heritage Command.
-In the Philippines, the crew works with the National Museum and the Battle of Surigao Strait Memorial Council.
+Petrel explorations were coordinated with organizations around the world.
+For United States Navy wrecks, the team collaborated with the Naval History and Heritage Command.
+In the Philippines, the crew worked with the National Museum and the Battle of Surigao Strait Memorial Council.
 In 2018, Petrel worked with Australian National Maritime Museum to explore HMAS AE1.
-Robert Kraft, who serves as subsea director for Allen, and Paul Mayer, Petrel's lead researcher, traveled to Japan to hand over ROV video of Imperial Japanese Navy wrecks to the Yamato Museum.
+Robert Kraft, who served as subsea director for Allen, and Paul Mayer, Petrel's lead researcher, traveled to Japan to hand over ROV video of Imperial Japanese Navy wrecks to the Yamato Museum.